Department of Spanish and Portuguese Languages and Cultures

 Course credit in 107 or 108 is also available through approved summer courses abroad (see Study and Work Abroad below).
 To satisfy the language requirement, students must take the departmental placement test.
 Funding may be available for selected and committed students.

-All questions concerning placement and summer study are dealt with by the senior lecturer.
+All questions concerning placement and summer study are handled by the directors and associate directors of the Spanish language program.

 Portuguese Language Program.
 The sequence for beginners seeking a basic mastery of Portuguese is 101, 102, 109.
 The sequence for students who have a previous knowledge of a Romance language is 108, 109, which also satisfies the University's language requirement.
 POR 108 is designed for, but not limited to, students who have already fulfilled the language requirement in Spanish, French, or Italian.
 Students are encouraged to contact an instructor of Portuguese to find out whether they qualify to take 108.
 POR 110 is an intensive one-semester course and may not be used to fulfill the language requirement.

-For questions concerning placement and summer study, please contact the senior lecturer.
+For questions concerning placement and summer study, please contact the director of the Portuguese language program.

 Junior Papers.
 Students should discuss as soon as possible their area of interest with the departmental representative in order to find the most appropriate advisers for the junior papers (JPs).
 By the end of September (first JP), and by mid-February (second JP), all juniors should have contacted their advisers to discuss a plan of work.
 The first JP (fall semester) should be about 4,000 words, and the second JP (spring semester) should be between 5,000 and 8,000 words.
 Both JPs may be written in English, in which case a three-page summary in the target language must be provided.
 Or, the JPs can be written in the target language in which case a summary is not needed.
 Include the Princeton University pledge on all papers.